hlship/threaded-conversation/README.md

 So the second interaction could have been `ask codger` (or even just `codger` or `old`) and TC would have identified object #garrick, and from there, the #where-garrick-lives quip, by the mentioning relationship.

+The mentioned object does *not* have to be in scope; it just has to be identifiable by dictionary words.

 Mentioning may also be used with Dialog topics.

 ## Conversation Partner